ShopRunner/wildebeest/docs/quickstart.rst

 Non-Image Example: Text Scraping
 --------------------------------

 Creevey is not limited to images!
 It applies anywhere you want to process data from many sources.
-For instance, we can use it to scrape onlne text.
+For instance, we can use it to scrape online text.
 The example below uses it to get titles and crude word counts for four blog posts.

 .. code-block:: python